Treatment for allergic rhinitis depends on your symptoms and how they affect your life.

 Cleaning your nasal passages often with a salt water solution can help.
 This is called nasal douching or irrigation.
 It helps keep your nose free of irritants.

-You can buy sprays or sachets for rinsing your nose at a pharmacy.
+You can buy sprays or sachets for rinsing your nose at a pharmacy without a prescription.

 Small syringes or pots that often look like small horns or teapots are also available.
 They help flush the solution around the inside of your nose.